 10. Greet children at their level.
 Crouch, or lean down.

 11. Let children be children.
 Guest families love it when they are allowed to decide if their children should remain with them in worship.
 And even more, when we love their kids as kids (crying, playing, singing) & don’t expect them to be grown-ups.

 12. Invite guests to join me at something.
-Invite them to next Sunday’s service, or to a restaurant or to Tim Horton’s.
+Invite them to next Sunday’s service, or to an online group.

-13. Never let guests sit alone.
+13. Never let guests stand alone.
 I will take initiative and go to them.

 14. Help guests by being their tour guide.
 I will never use my finger to point a direction.
 I will use my feet and take guests where they can find assistance and our resources.

 15. Tell people I’m glad they are here.